QuantEcon/lecture-source-py/source/rst/arellano.rst

 * Lower income also causes more discounting, as foreign creditors anticipate greater likelihood of default

-The next figure plots value functions and replicates the right-hand panel of Figure 4 of :cite:`arellano2008default`
+The next figure plots value functions and replicates the right hand panel of Figure 4 of :cite:`arellano2008default`

 .. figure:: /_static/figures/arellano_value_funcs.png